 The best way to protect yourself from anything going wrong is to research before you buy.
-This is easier said than done, but a few quick pre-emptive strikes make all the difference.
-Here are our top tips:
+This is easier said than done, but a few quick, pre-emptive strikes can make all the difference:

 Check the company's registered

 All companies are listed on the official Companies House site, the Government's register of UK companies (though this doesn't include sole traders).
 Be wary if its records show a PO Box address or just an email.